Ice Caving in Iceland; The Ultimate 2023 Guide

 The first three hours are spent gallivanting around frozen lakes, epic landscapes and traversing a glacier.
 It’s so beautiful out there but you have to watch your step, glaciers are no joke and there are gaping chasms everywhere.
 Your guide will make sure you’re alright of course.

+For me though the real highlight is getting to the ice caves.
+Once you enter the cave though – WOW.
 The most brilliant electric blue colours come shooting out from huge solid ice walls, the sun shines in through the mouth of the cave illuminating the entire place with colours you thought you could only see through an Instagram filter.
 It’s truly one of the most beautiful sites I’ve ever seen.
-Again, you don’t spend too long in the caves as there have been tragic occurances of caves collapsing, so we probably got around fifteen minutes inside.
+Again, you don’t spend too long in the caves as there have been tragic occurrences of caves collapsing, so we probably got around fifteen minutes inside.
 And what a fifteen minutes it was.